Furball-Engine/Furball/README.md

 # Furball

-A Game Engine designed in C# using a custom made Renderer called Furball.Vixie, its mostly designed to provide an easy entity system for quickly getting a new game up and running quickly, providing all the tools to prototype fast, then expand to more complicated ideas.
+Modular Game Engine designed in C# using a custom rendering framework, it is designed to provide an easy system for quickly getting a new game up and running quickly, providing all the tools to prototype fast, then expand to more complicated ideas.

 ### On the prime ECS scale, we fall between E and EC (depending on how you classify our `DrawableManager` class)
 #### E: Entity classes with subclasses.
 Loop through a List<Entity> and call Update/Draw on each.